Honda Pilot years to avoid — most common problems

 Drivers have mostly complained about transmission slipping and harsh downshifts regarding this transmission, so it’s best to avoid the 2003 model year because of it.
 Problems of this nature could easily cause fixing expenses up to $2400, which is around half of the car’s value on the used market.

-Airbag system recalls
+2. Aibag system recalls

 The frontal airbag module was suspected to cause inflator bag explosions in the front seating row.
 As a consequence, sharp metal fragments could pose a safety threat, and that’s the main reason behind the recall to replace the driver’s airbag inflator.
+Because of this, there were several major airbag recalls scheduled by Honda in 2006.

-It’s therefore safe to buy recalled models, but it’s important to first check if the model you’ve got your eyes on has gone through the recall.
+It’s therefore safe to buy recalled models, but it’s important first to check if the model you’ve got your eyes on has gone through the recall.

-Electrical issues
+3. Electrical issues

 While the airbag fault can be bad for driving safety, one problem that’s much less severe is an electrical issue.
 These problems were reported both for the second and third generation of the Honda Pilot, and the result was a recall of 2015 Honda Pilot vehicles to fix the issue.

-The main problem was with the trouble codes that kept showing up on the dashboard.
+The main problem was with false trouble codes that kept showing up on the dashboard.
 While false codes are common for many models, it’s dangerous in case something is truly wrong.
 On top of that, some instrument cluster issues caused the recall in 2015.

 The instrument cluster was updated in those models, so they are now safe to buy as used.

-Fuel injection problems
+4. Fuel injection problems

-Fourth-generation Honda Pilot also faced some issues with the fuel delivery system.
+The fourth-generation Honda Pilot also faced some issues with the fuel delivery system.
 One of the common issues was the faulty fuel pump which often went out while driving.
 This caused a risk of engine stalling which posed a safety threat, so the recall happened in 2019.

 Some of the model years that were most affected by this issue are the 2016, 2018, and 2019 model years.
 The low-pressure fuel pump within the fuel tank was mostly the culprit, and Honda replaced these pumps during the recall to fix the issue and ensure proper fuel injection.

-Which Honda Pilot years to avoid?
+Worst Honda Pilot years to avoid

 Now that you know about some of the main problems of Honda Pilot cars, it’s time to go over the model years you should avoid due to these issues.
 The biggest problem with these cars was the potential airbag risk, and it’s crucial to avoid the affected first-generation model years and 2014 to 2015 models.